silviaespanagil/Ghiblipedia/README.md

 The setBackground function changes the body of the App according to the body state, this way, all the background of my app goes dark.
 Other styles aree managed via a simple const called "isDark" ` const isDark = mode === false;` that is sended via props to other components,  that way if isDark, the classes change, whereas colours also change🌈 `className={props.isDark ? "apiList__card--content-name" : "apiListD__card--content-name" }`

+ When everything worked smoothly I coded the button.

 <img src="https://user-images.githubusercontent.com/81619759/129216639-26545870-f242-4699-b572-3c58acb98723.gif" alt="gif that shows theme toggle" width="600"/>